Education and Support for Parents of Hemiplegic Children

 Meet Your Occupational Therapist

-Olivia Wilkinson qualified as an Occupational Therapist in 2013, earning a first class BSc Honours degree from the University of Salford.
+Jen Connolly qualified as an Occupational Therapist in 2015, earning a first-class BSc Honours degree from the University of Cumbria.

-Olivia has worked with Helping Hemi Hands for five years, gaining a wealth of knowledge and experience in treating children and babies with hemiplegia.
-Her passion for helping children meet their functional goals is unrivalled and families greatly appreciate her pragmatic and supportive approach to therapy.
+Jen has worked with Helping Hemi Hands for several years, gaining extensive experience in treating children and babies with hemiplegia.
+Her passion for supporting children’s functional development through evidence-based therapy and play is evident in every session, and families greatly value her supportive, engaging, and practical approach.

 Any questions?
 We're here to help